gloveboxes/Azure-IoT-Edge-Particulate-Matter-Environment-Monitor/README.md

 ---

-## Install Azure IoT Edge on the Raspberry Pi
+## Azure IoT Edge Raspberry Pi set up

 Start an SSH session from your computer to the RAspberry Pi.